nickeblewis/nfolio.com.7/README.md

 Flag for some images to be available for purchase
 Add the snipcart integration back in
 Can we post to Sanity programatically? or use a separate service for commenting?
+- [ ] Update the nfolio.sanity.studio project in it's own folder